 Iris Nijenhuis is an Amsterdam based designer with a passion for laser cutting and a wide interest in experimental shapes and structures.
-In 2011 she graduated from the Amsterdam Fashion Institute with a collection of fabrics and unique pieces that emerged from a broad research into the use innovative techniques.
-She tried to extend the value of textile by extracting the essence and adding functionality to the fabric.
-By experimenting with laser cutting she used a technique in which the fabric is cut into small puzzle pieces that form the basis of the design proces.
+During her graduation at the Amsterdam Fashion Institute in 2011 she tried to give textile constructive value, without the use of a sewing machine, stitches or glue.
+By experimenting with laser cutting she developed a technique in which the fabric is cut into small puzzle pieces that form the basis of the design proces.
 By connecting the puzzle pieces together manually, inspiring shapes and structures are created that can form various products.

 Iris’ designs are mainly ready-to-wear, but you can puzzle your own piece in her DIY-workshops.
 Combine your favourite colours in a cheerfull bracelet, brooch, necklace or bow-tie!

 She would love to wrap the whole world in puzzle pieces!
 But in addition to creating puzzles she also engages in commissioned work in graphic design and laser cutting for both business and private.

 ” The first words I hear at exhibitions are: Hey, leather jewellery…

 Close call, but in fact… it’s not leather:)

 For some a minor detail, for some a big difference.

 – So if it’s not an animal skin, what is it? –

 I use all kinds of textiles like scuba, neoprene and the finest qualities of artificial leather (also called: veganleather, pleather etc.).